Inflammation of the Glandula Analis (Anal Gland Inflammation) in Dogs

 The most important facts at a glance

 Anal gland inflammation in dogs occurs when the anal glands, which are normally emptied during defecation, become blocked and inflamed.
-This can be caused by soft stools, inadequate fiber intake, allergies, Overweight, or genetic factors.
-A bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can occur when bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
-Some types of bacteria are beneficial or even essential to life, while others can cause disease. enter the blocked glands, which can lead to Abscesses.
-Typical symptoms include scooting on the floor, Pain in the anal region, increased Licking and Itching, as well as a foul odor of the secretion.
+This can be caused by soft stools, insufficient fiber intake, allergies, Overweight, or genetic factors.
+A bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can develop if bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+Some types of bacteria are beneficial or even essential to life, while others can cause disease. enter the blocked glands, which can lead to abscesses.
+Typical symptoms include scooting the hindquarters on the floor, Pain in the anal region, increased Licking and Itching, and a foul odor from the secretion.

 Causes